Get Sunderland AFC news straight to your phone with our new WhatsApp channel

-Get Sunderland AFC transfer news straight to your phone with our new WhatsApp channel
+Get Sunderland AFC team and injury news straight to your phone with our new WhatsApp channel

 and on Freeview 262 or Freely 565